zlorb/scapy/README.md

 [tortoisehg](http://tortoisehg.bitbucket.org/download/index.html)  |  `choco install tortoisehg` |

 - You can replace tortoisehg with command line version of hg, or later download scapy source as a zip file.
-- MikTex has to be installed to a path without space characters.
-Then add the (INSTALLDIR)\miktex\bin subdirectory to your PATH.
+- MikTex (and others) have to be installed to a path without space characters.
+- Add to the PATH any other application you installed.
+For example, for MikTex - add the (MikTek Install Dir)\miktex\bin subdirectory to your PATH.

 # Install Scapy Dependencies
 Pick the add-ons you are planning to use.
 You will need at least: pyreadline, pcapy, and dnet.